vsg-dev/vsgTutorial/2_Foundations/Object_base_class_and_ref_ptr.md

 // 6.
 Using ref_ptr<>
 vsg::ref_ptr<MyClass> other_ptr;
 {
-    auto ptr = MyClass:create(); // allocate MyClass on heap, assign to ref_ptr<MyClass> which increments it's referenceCount to 1.
+    auto ptr = MyClass::create(); // allocate MyClass on heap, assign to ref_ptr<MyClass> which increments it's referenceCount to 1.

     //
     // do the processing we want